grafana/beyla/docs/sources/setup/standalone.md

 # Run Beyla as a standalone process

 Beyla can run as a standalone Linux OS process with elevated privileges that can inspect other running processes.

-For a complete introduction tutorial on how to collect and visualize the instrumented data, follow the [getting started tutorial]({{< relref "../tutorial/getting-started.md" >}}).

 ## Download and install